crescentpartha/CheatSheets-for-Developers/CheatSheets/markdown-cheatsheet.md

 # Markdown CheatSheet for Developers

-If you're more visual person, here's a comprehensive [Markdown cheat sheet](https://www.git-tower.com/learn/cheat-sheets/markdown) in light and dark modes.
+If you're more a visual person, here's a comprehensive [Markdown cheat sheet](https://www.git-tower.com/learn/cheat-sheets/markdown) in light and dark modes.

 ## Basic Syntax